getmeli/meli-docs/src/data/docs/90-environment-reference/10-server.md

 **Description**:

 Allows you to set the [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) property for cookies defined by the server.
-Useful when your Metroline server has a different host or URL than your UI.
+Useful when your Meli server has a different host or URL than your UI.

 ## MELI\_COOKIE\_SECURE